Use a Gun Trust to Purchase and Own NFA Weapons

 Ways to Register Your NFA Weapons

 There are a few ways to register with the ATF: as an individual, as a corporation/LLC, or as a trust.
-The ATF passed a regulation in January, 2016 that affects the registration process for all individuals and entities.
-This regulation goes into affect in June, 2016.
-Until June, 2016, if you register as an individual, you will have to submit fingerprints and a passport style photograph along with your application.
-You will also have to go talk to the Chief Law Enforcement Officer (CLEO) in your area and get his signature that approves your purchase of a NFA weapon.
-Until June, 2016, through a NFA Gun Trust you do not have to submit fingerprints, passport style photographs, or obtain CLEO certification.
-As of June, 2016, you have to comply with the new requirements for NFA gun trusts described here.
+The ATF passed a regulation in January, 2016 that affects the registration process for all individuals and entities (known as ATF 41 F).
+ATF 41 F went into effect in July, 2016, and it requires individuals to submit fingerprints and a passport style photograph along with the application.
+You will also have to notify the Chief Law Enforcement Officer (CLEO) in your area about your purchase of a NFA weapon by sending a copy of your ATF application to your local CLEO.
+Until You can read more about the requirements imposed by ATF 41 F here.

 Advantages of Owning NFA Weapons with a Secure Gun Trust